cdimascio/couchinator/README.md

 #couchinator

-Create and destroy cloudant databases with ease. **couchinator** is great tool for unit testing and more. couchinator is both a library and a command line utility.
+Create and destroy cloudant databases with ease. **couchinator** is a great tool for unit testing and more. couchinator is both a library and a command line utility.

 You represent your database(s), couchinator takes care of the rest.